Towson University’s Diversity & Inclusion Faculty Fellows (DIFF) Program will support

 - Implement the newly developed Diversity initiative in the spring of 2023.

 - Showcase project at TU's annual January Teaching Conference in 2023

 - Participate in DIFF networking gatherings and provide informal mentorship to future fellows for an academic year following fellowship, as available

 - Act as resource for the Office of the Provost as available

-Selected Faculty Fellows will be awarded a $1,500 stipend and a course release for their participation in the program.
+Selected Faculty Fellows will be awarded a $1,500 stipend or a course release for their participation in the program.
 If multiple faculty members are involved in the